-My research focuses on active matter.
+My PhD research focused on mathematical models of active matter.

 Like ordinary matter, active matter consists of a large number of individual particles.
 Unlike ordinary matter, however, the particles in active matter are self-propelled.
 In more technical terms, energy is continually injected into the system at the scale of individual particles.